zahariaa/disentangled-dynamics/src/readme.md

 - implementational details (in dsprites.py)
+- I trained the decoder using the solver.py in supervised_encoderdecoder -> seems like the coordinates of the gaussian background blob have changed (added by BP 04/23/19)
 - more complex backgrounds
 - more object shapes / size / orientation
 - <del>skimage produces warning: "Anti-aliasing will be enabled by default in skimage 0.15 to avoid aliasing artifacts when down-sampling images.